microsoft/nni/README.md

 -----------------------------------------------------------------------
 ```

 * Open the `Web UI url` in your browser, you can view detail information of the experiment and all the submitted trial jobs as shown below.
+[Here](docs/WebUI.md) are more Web UI pages.

 <table style="border: none">
     <th><img src="./docs/img/webui_overview_page.png" alt="drawing" width="395"/></th>